Dakabin State High School: Sport

 Other than the multi-purpose Hall, there are extensive sporting facilities available to the students.
 There are two outdoor multi-purpose courts.
 One of these allows for Basketball, Tennis and Footstall.
-The other provides students with netball and an additional Basketball court.
-Additionally, there are three outdoor volleyball courts, a cricket pitch and an oval.
+The other provides students with netball, volleyball and an additional Basketball court.
+Additionally, there are three outdoor grass volleyball courts, a cricket pitch and an oval.
 These facilities are used constantly by students during Interschool Sports Matches, Health and Physical Education lessons and during lunch breaks.

 Academic success

 The school has had academic success.
-Within the last two years, the students have received high OP results within the 1 to 15 bracket.
+Students have received high Atar and OP results.
 In 2007 the percentage of students to receive an OP of between 1 and 15 was 70%.
 In 2008 the results were very similar.
 Over these two years, Dakabin's results were within the highest two of the Region.

 Student involvement

 The students are encouraged to participate in a broad range of community activities as well as in school societies and clubs.
 As well as the ANZAC Day and Remembrance Day Ceremonies; the 40 Hour Famine, the Salvation Army Red Shield Appeal and the UNIFEM International Women's Day Breakfast are activities that students participate in annually.

 In 2012 the school published "Crystal Vision", an eBook literary magazine from the Dakabin State High School Writers Group.

-Copies of the December issue are available from the School Website.
+The school occasionally organises performances, with "Lucky Stiff, The Musical" being performed in 2022.